quentpilot/webhook-pusher/README.md

 # webhook-pusher
-Webhooks handler to avoid pain implementations
+Webhooks handler to avoid pain events implementations

 # Goal
 Stop throwing your webhooks around the Web without any transfer assurance: Blind Mode Avoided.

-- Get an advanced retry system in case endpoint fails.
+- Get an advanced retry system when endpoint calls fails.
 - Follow all your webhooks from a web interface
 - Manually inspect and retry each webhook
-- Test your webhook integration
+- Test your webhook integration using sandbox

 # API Integration
 ## Quick Start